chatterlabmembers/CAREER-ENG-transcription/OHS-transcription/README.md

     - Repeat the same process for **every** non-TC speaker's `xds@` tier you have.

       ![](./instruction-gif/step7-replace-oh-anno.gif)

+5. **Transcribe all speech tagged as "%%" based on the [CAREER-ENG-transcription workflow](https://github.com/chatterlabmembers/CAREER-ENG-transcription/blob/main/README.md)**.

-5. Once you are done segmenting a clip, input the speaker tiers and nicknames in the `Speaker ID` tab under [OH speech segmentation file tracker](https://uchicago.app.box.com/file/2017072696161).
+6. Once you are done transcribing a clip, input the speaker tiers and nicknames in the `Speaker ID` tab under [OH speech transcription file tracker](https://uchicago.app.box.com/file/2017072696161).

-6. Listen to the entire clip again to ensure you did not miss any vocalizations.
+7. Listen to the entire clip again to ensure you did not miss any vocalizations.

-7. Upload the completely segmented .eaf file to [CAREER OH speech segmentation > completed_files](https://uchicago.app.box.com/folder/347024015997) folder.
+8. Upload the completely transcribed .eaf file to [CAREER OH speech transcription > completed_files](https://uchicago.app.box.com/folder/347024015997) folder.

-8. Fill in any empty cells in the row associated with the file you just finished in [OH speech segmentation file tracker](https://uchicago.app.box.com/file/2017072696161).
+9. Fill in any empty cells in the row associated with the file you just finished in [OH speech transcription file tracker](https://uchicago.app.box.com/file/2017072696161).

-9. Delete all local copies associated with the file you just uploaded to Box.
+10. Delete all local copies associated with the file you just uploaded to Box.

-*If your shift ends before fully segmenting the file you are working on, upload the in-progress file to [CAREER OH speech segmentation > inprogress_files](https://uchicago.app.box.com/folder/347025323995) folder and resume the next time you have a shift.*
+*If your shift ends before fully completing the file you are working on, upload the in-progress file to [CAREER OH speech transcription > inprogress_files](https://uchicago.app.box.com/folder/347025323995) folder and resume the next time you have a shift.*